RascalSoftware/RAT/docs/source/customFileClass.rst

 3. Language of the custom file
 4. Path of the custom file

 If all of the 4 columns are supplied, a new row (cell array of strings) is made using the supplied inputs.
-Then, `appendNewRow` method is used to append the row to the obj.
+Then, `addCustomFile` method is used to append the row to the object.
 This method takes care of the error checking and incrementing the count of the custom files.
 It also makes a table of the row supplied.
 This table helps with displaying it properly on terminal.